couchbasecloud/terraform-provider-couchbase-capella/CONTRIBUTING.md

 ## Using the Provider

 ### Building
-- Enter the provider directory
+- Enter the provider directory.
 - Run `make setup` to install the needed tools for the provider.
 - Run `make build` to build the binary in the `./bin` directory.
 - Use the local provider binary in the `./bin` folder.